pffy/clockmath/README.md

 We use this understanding to plan for the future.
 For example, if something is scheduled to happen in 15 months, we automatically understand that the event will happen in the following year.

-Using another example, in the tech industry, the second Tuesday of every month is called Patch Tuesday.
+Using another example, in the tech industry, the second Tuesday of every month is called **[Patch Tuesday](https://www.techrepublic.com/article/insiders-guide-to-managing-microsoft-patch-tuesday/)**.
 The predictability of this day allows companies to plan for computer hardware and software maintenance.

 > **NOTE:** The SI units for time are seconds.
-[Learn more](https://www.google.com/url?q=https%3A%2F%2Fphysics.nist.gov%2Fcuu%2FUnits%2Fcurrent.html&sa=D&sntz=1&usg=AOvVaw22r4DLDWXVelEe3Dh2vd6n)
+[Learn more](https://physics.nist.gov/cuu/Units/current.html)

 The numerical measurement of time between two moments can be called duration. **Duration** is a length of time.
 In other words, duration is a slice of time that describes the distance between two moments.